 COUN 501 - Introduction to the Counseling Profession

 Recommended as initial course in a student's program to serve as an introduction to the counseling profession.
 Roles of counselors and related professionals in various settings are presented.
 Professional goals and objectives, trends, professional associations, ethical and legal issues, history, credentials, and preparation standards for counselors are explored.
+A grade of B or better is required in COUN 501 to meet program requirements for the MS-Counseling programs.
 Corequisites: COUN 510.

 COUN 505 - Introduction to College Student Affairs

 Recommended as initial course in a student’s program to serve as an introduction to college student development from a Counseling perspective.
 Roles of related professionals, including counselors, in various settings are presented.
 Professional goals and objectives; trends; professional associations; ethical and legal issues; history; credentialing; preparation standards; and characteristics, and behaviors that influence helping processes are explored.

 A study of the philosophical and theoretical bases of the helping process.
 Includes study of major counseling theories, basic helping skills, and applications to diverse populations.
 Also includes professional issues related specifically to the counseling process.
 A grade of B or better is required in COUN 510 to meet program requirements for the MS/MED-Counseling programs.
 Corequisites: COUN 501.

 Career Development.
 Three semester hours.
 Interrelationships among lifestyle, work place, and career planning are explored.
 Career development theories; occupational, educational, and personal/social information sources and delivery systems; and organization of career development programs are studied.